Understanding Jig & Fixture Design, Construction, and Equipment

 Plate Jigs

 Plate jigs are very similar in their basic construction to template jigs.
-As shown in Figure 4-46, plate jigs have a self-contained clamping device.
-Although many different clamps can be used, a screw clamp is the most-common type with these jigs.
+Figure 4-46 shows that plate jigs have a self-contained clamping device.
+Although many different clamps can be used, a screw clamp is most commonly paired with these jigs.

 Figure 4-46.
-Plate jigs are similar to template jigs, except they include a clamp.
+Plate jigs are like template jigs, except they include a clamp.

 Table Jigs

 Figure 4-47.
-Table jigs are basically template or plate jigs raised up on legs.
+Table jigs are like template or plate jigs raised on legs.

 Indexing Jigs

 Figure 4-48.
-A hand-retractable plunger can be used to positively index a ring holding drill bushing.
+A hand-retractable plunger can index a ring holding drill bushing positively.

 Index Plungers

-Multi-station jigs, Figure 4-50, are for repetitive simultaneous operations on several identical parts.
-In most cases, almost any jig may be used with a multi-station arrangement.
-As shown, the unique feature of a multi-station jig is the way the jigs are mounted and arranged with respect to the machining stations.
+Multi-station jigs, illustrated in Figure 4-50, are for repetitive, simultaneous operations on several identical parts.
+In most cases, almost any jig can be used in a multi-station arrangement.
+As shown, the jigs are mounted and arranged concerning the machining stations.
 In this example, the jig has four stations: #1 is the load/unload station; #2 is for drilling; #3 is the reaming station; and #4 is where the workpiece is counterbored.
-An indexing arrangement is also included with this jig to accurately position the jigs at each station.
+An indexing arrangement is also included with this jig to position the jigs at each station accurately.

 Figure 4-50.
 Multi-station jigs are used in a continuous, multi-step production process.